NBA All-Defensive Team: Selections

 Dikembe Mutombo, who has won four NBA Defensive Player of the Year Awards, has been selected into the All-Defensive first and second team three times each.

 Kobe Bryant has made a total of 12 All-Defensive teams, more than any other guard.

 Ben Wallace, who has won four NBA Defensive Player of the Year Awards in five years, has been selected into the All-Defensive first team five times in six selections.

-Rudy Gobert, who has won four NBA Defensive Player of the Year Awards, has been selected into the All-Defensive first team seven times.
+Rudy Gobert, who has won four NBA Defensive Player of the Year Awards, has been selected into the All-Defensive first team eight times.